dr563105/f1tenth_course/intro/README.md

 ## my_package

-Explores the publisher-subscriber model, and also integrates the use of custom message type.
+Explores the publisher-subscriber model, integrates the use of custom message type, and uses launch files to launch both nodes simultaneously.

 Some of the highlights/thoughts:
 - Uses `ament_python` as build tool